ungive/discord-dynamic-rpc/README.md

 The name is verified with Discord and then stored in the database.
 The application name and the expected name must match exactly, the comparison is case-sensitive.

+Multiple submissions with the same name are allowed, but API clients should enforce some kind of mechanism to prevent resubmissions of Discord application client IDs with the same name, since it adds no value to have multiple registered Discord applications that are controlled by the same person.
+The point of multiple submissions and the resulting redundancy is to have fallback client IDs when one person decides to delete or maliciously rename all their submitted Discord applications.

+Check if a submission is necessary with the `/check` endpoint first.

 #### Request